AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Concerns and Fakes

 A role/concern is meant to be shared with other Ruby classes.
 Currently, `Reviewable` is only included in the `Post` model but nothing stops us from including it in other classes, especially testing classes.
-To do so we extract the role tests into shared tests and include those in the `post_spec.rb` file and a `reviewable_spec.rb` file like so:
+To do so we extract the role tests into shared tests and include those in the `post_spec.rb` and a `reviewable_spec.rb` files:

 ~~~ruby
 shared_examples 'reviewable'do